Description:

 Key Inclusion Criteria:

-- Patients must have myeloma that is measurable by either serum or urine evaluation of
+- Patients must have myeloma that is response-evaluable according to the 2016

 - Measurable disease is defined as 1 or more of the following: